vegam05/findtheflower/README.md

 ## Usage

-    Upload an image of a flower using the provided interface.
+**-Upload an image of a flower using the provided interface.**

-    Click on the "Classify" button to receive predictions on the flower's category.
+**-Click on the "Upload" button to receive predictions on the flower's category.**

-    View the classification results and explore the application's features.
+**-View the classification results and continue uploading more pictures if you want.**

 ## Contributing